-Hand surgery is a broad term that incorporates a vast array of different types of surgery on the hand.
-Plastic surgeons who perform hand surgery attempt to restore not only the function of the hand, but try to maximize the cosmetic appearance of the hand, as well.
-Surgery on the hand may be done for many reasons, including, but not limited to, the following:
+Hand surgery is a broad term that covers many different types of procedures.
+Plastic surgeons who perform hand surgery seek to restore hand and finger function.
+But they also try to make the hand look as normal as possible, as well.
+Hand surgery may be done for many reasons, including:

-Many different types of surgeries can be performed on the hand, depending on the underlying cause of the problem.
-The following is a brief overview of some of the types of surgery that may be performed:
+Many different types of surgeries can be performed on the hand.
+It depends on the underlying cause of the problem.
+These procedures include:

-Skin grafts.
 Skin grafts involve replacing or attaching skin to a part of the hand that has missing skin.
-The most common type of injury requiring a skin graft is fingertip amputations or injuries.
-Skin grafts are performed by taking a piece of healthy skin from another area of the body (called the donor site) and attaching it to the needed area.
+This surgery is most often done for fingertip amputations or injuries.
+Skin grafts are done by taking a piece of healthy skin from another area of the body, called the donor site, and attaching it to the injured area.

-Skin flaps.
-A skin flap is similar to a skin graft, in which a part of the skin is taken from another area.
-However, with a skin flap, the skin that is retrieved has its own blood supply.
-The section of skin used includes the underlying blood vessels, fat, and muscles.
-Flaps may be used when an area that is missing the skin does not have a good supply of blood because of the location, damage to the vessels, or extensive damage to the tissue.
+Like a skin graft, a skin flap involves taking skin from another part of the body.
+But this procedure uses skin that has its own blood supply.
+That’s because the section of skin that is used includes the underlying blood vessels, fat, and muscles.
+Flaps may be used when an area that is missing skin does not have a good blood supply.
+This may be because of the location, damage to the vessels, or extensive tissue damage.

-Closed reduction and fixation.
-This technique may be used when there is a fracture in part of the hand, including the fingers.
-This type of surgery attempts to realign the fractured bone and then immobilize the area during the healing phase.
+This may be used when there is a bone fracture, or broken bone, in part of the hand, including the fingers.
+This type of surgery realigns the broken bone and then holds it in place, or immobilizes it, while it heals.
 Immobilization can be done with internal fixtures, such as with wires, rods, splints, and casts.

-Joint replacement.
-This type of surgery, also called arthroplasty, may be used in people with severe arthritis of the hand.
-This involves replacing a joint that has been destroyed by the disease process with an artificial joint.
-This artificial joint may be made out of metal, plastic, silicone rubber, or the patient's own body tissue (such as a tendon).
+This type of surgery, also called arthroplasty, is used in cases of severe hand arthritis.
+It involves replacing a joint that has been destroyed by arthritis with an artificial joint.
+This artificial joint may be made of metal, plastic, silicone rubber, or your own body tissue, such as a tendon.

 Most surgery carries the risks of anesthesia and bleeding.
-Additional risks associated with surgery depend greatly on the type of surgery being performed and may include, but are not limited to, the following:
+Additional risks associated with surgery depend greatly on the type of surgery being performed and may include:

 Loss of feeling or movement of the hand or fingers